lwchkg/nibbles_vbnet/README.md

 ## Playing the game

-If you just want to try the game, download the binary and just run it.
+If you just want to try the game, go to [the latest release](https://github.com/lwchkg/nibbles_vbnet/releases/latest), download the binary and just run it.
 Then follow the in-game instructions.

 But as an example program, it is much more useful to download the source instead by the following instructions: